University of Toronto: Colleges

 The post-war era saw the creation of New College in 1962, Innis College in 1964 and Woodsworth College in 1974, all of them nondenominational.
-Along with University College, they comprise the university's constituent colleges, which are established and funded by the central administration and are therefore financially dependent.
+Along with University College, they are the university's constituent colleges, which are established and funded by the central administration and are therefore financially dependent.
 Massey College was established in 1963 by the Massey Foundation as a college exclusively for graduate students.
 Regis College, a Jesuit seminary, entered federation with the university in 1979.

 In contrast with the constituent colleges, the colleges of Knox, Massey, Regis, St. Michael's, Trinity, Victoria and Wycliffe continue to exist as legally distinct entities, each possessing a separate financial endowment.
 While St. Michael's, Trinity and Victoria continue to recognize their religious affiliations and heritage, they have since adopted secular policies of enrolment and teaching in non-divinity subjects.
 Some colleges have, or once had, collegiate structures of their own: Emmanuel College is a college of Victoria and St. Hilda's College is part of Trinity; St. Joseph's College had existed as a college within St. Michael's until it was dissolved in 2006.
 Ewart College existed as an affiliated college until 1991, when it was merged into Knox College.
 Postgraduate theology degrees are conferred by the colleges of Knox, Regis and Wycliffe, along with the divinity faculties within Emmanuel, St. Michael's and Trinity, including joint degrees with the university through the Toronto School of Theology.